Certarus realizes $500k per year in cost savings

 “Since we have real-time data, we’re able to hold our team more accountable for work orders to be completed on-time,” Kyle said.
 “We’ve saved so much time because we no longer need to figure out where equipment is located.
 Our people really like having that visibility to know where they are at during any given time.”

-In addition, the integrated system has allowed the company to better allocate its resources.
-Besides not wasting time trying to track down equipment, Certarus can now get to work orders faster, avoid unnecessary maintenance, and increase the utilization of its equipment.
+Furthermore, the integrated system has allowed the company to better allocate its resources.
+Certarus can now get to work orders faster, take an automated approach to preventive maintenance, and increase the utilization of its equipment.

 “That all trickles down to dollars and cents at the end of the day,” Chi said.
-“When we look at all our integrations, which cost us a little more than $10,000, we think we’re going to save about $500,000 per year.
-That’s a 50-fold per year return on investment, which is really incredible by any measure.
-I think that those cost savings will only continue to grow as the size of our fleet grows.”
+“Our integrations cost us a little more than $10,000 to build, and they could potentially help us save up to $500,000 per year in the long-run.
+That’s a 50-fold per year return on investment, which is incredible by any measure.”